ichik/SqncBrk/readme.md

 14. A little facelift for 404 template

 ## Development plan
-1. Make it all in just old plain HTML (I don't know shit about PHP anyway) until it looks at works to my linking
+1. Make it all in just old plain HTML (I don't know shit about PHP anyway) until it looks at works to my liking
 2. Make it responsive until it looks and works good on mobile too
 3. Transform it into Wordpress template